 This Easy Crockpot Wassail recipe starts with unfiltered apple cider and cranberry juice, then kicks up the flavor with sliced oranges, apples, fresh cranberries and aromatic spices!

-Enjoy mulled apple cider as a warm holiday drink that's perfect for parties and family gatherings.
+Enjoy wassail as a warm holiday drink that's perfect for parties and family gatherings.
 It's easily made in a crock pot so it will stay warm as long as you like!

 What is Wassail?